-- 3. The WUSA Project is highly prospective for high and low sulphidation epithermal gold systems, and, lies adjacent to a 19th century gold rush area.
-Modern-day placer mining is still being undertaken in the optioned area. - 4.
-Three gold prospects for immediate follow up have been defined to date: - (i) Scorpion-Cinnabar
+Owing to long term ownership by a single landholder, the region has remained largely unexplored and behind locked gates for more than 150 years.
+The WUSA Project is highly prospective for high and low sulphidation epithermal gold systems, and, lies adjacent to a 19th century gold rush area.
+Modern-day placer mining is still being undertaken in the optioned area.